 What is the course about?

 Alongside character, setting is one of the most integral elements of story-telling.
+When successful it can help readers immerse themselves in the story world, anchor character actions and perspectives, and even, sometimes, assume the features of a character in its own right.
 This day workshop instructs students on how to manipulate this area of story-telling to enrich the reader experience and resonance of their stories.

 What will we cover?